- Understanding Legal Separation in Tennessee

-Is it legal to date while legally separated in Tennessee
+- Is it considered adultery to date someone while legally separated in Tennessee?

 Legal separation is a process that allows couples to live apart while still being married.
 It is a step towards divorce and can have significant legal implications.
 In Tennessee, legal separation is recognized by the court and can be granted based on various grounds, such as irreconcilable differences or abandonment.